-The audit committee assists the board in fulfilling its oversight responsibilities related to (1) the effectiveness of the Company's internal control over financial reporting; (2) the integrity of the Company's financial statements; (3) the qualifications and independence of the Company's independent registered public accounting firm; (4) the evaluation of the performance of the Company's independent registered public accounting firm; and (5) the review and approval or ratification of any transaction that would require disclosure under Item 404(a) of Regulation S-K of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The audit committee assists the board in fulfilling its oversight responsibilities related to (1) the integrity of the Company's financial statements; (2) compliance with legal and regulatory requirements; (3) the qualifications, independence and performance of the Company's independent registered public accounting firm; (4) the design and implementation of the Company's internal audit functions and the performance of such internal audit functions; and (5) the review and approval or ratification of any transaction that would require disclosure under Item 404(a) of Regulation S-K of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Please refer to the "Audit Committee Report" included in this proxy statement for more information.
-The audit committee held seven meetings in 2020.
+The audit committee held seven meetings in 2023.